deepkaran/sandbox/indexing/markdown/system.md

 ####Open Questions
 - How does Index Manager get the "Sync" messages to decide on the next Stability Timestamp
-- How does Indexer get the update topology information to service Scan request?
+- How does Indexer get the updated topology information to service Scan request?
 Index Manager exposes an API or from the replicated metadata file directly?
 - Does the Mutation/Catchup Queue needs to be per bucket as well?